What is Defensive Behavior?

 Because defensive behavior involves so many issues, it’s helpful to seek out professional counseling that specifically focuses on defensiveness and men’s counseling.
 A therapist will help get to the root of this behavior and help you understand why you do this.
 You will also learn communication skills that allow you to talk assertively to your partner as well as listen too.

 There are reasons why you use defensive behavior, but it doesn’t have to stay this way.
 You can break free and develop a better understanding of yourself as well as strengthen the relationship with your partner.
 Isn’t that worth the work?
-For additional information on defensiveness and conflict management call Philip at (813) 651-1221.
+For additional information on defensiveness and conflict management, visit Philip’s Relationship Counseling for Men page or call (813) 651-1221.